sandeshk06/grafana_backup/README.md

 Before running python script make sure that wizzy setup already  done and  configured grafana source.

-Specify backup directory  in script and  do   wizzy initialisation on same directory.
+Specify backup directory  in script and  do wizzy initialisation in same directory.

 Install below python package before running this script.